highlightxyz/generative-art/README.md

 }
 ```

 To determine your script is being run in order to capture a preview image, you can use the `hl.context.previewMode`.
-This will return `true` if a preview image is being captured and `false` if the script is being run in live view mode.
+This will return `true` if a preview image is captured and `false` if the script is run in live view mode.

 ## Example usage